20 min read

 And then to further improve efficiency and remove all humans involved, you can go fully auto.
 But this depends on whether you have the right conditions, the required floor space, the flexible budget and the perfect product mix.

-Your forecasted ROI and product mix (both existing and predicted future mix) will be the key deciding factors that justify which investment will yield you the best payback for your business.
+Your forecasted ROI and product mix (both existing and predicted future mix) will be the key deciding factors that justify which investment will yield you the best payback for your company.